FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ## Content ownership and history

 ### Provenance

-The `<metadata>` element is used to identify a particular Orchestra file and the issuer of that file.
+The `<metadata>` element is used to identify a particular Orchestra file and the creator of that file.
 It can contain any of the elements defined by the Dublin Core XML schema.
+Recommended elements include title, creator, created, conformsTo and source.

-Recommended elements include title, publisher, date issued, and rights.
+Recommended additional elements for document generation include alternative, abstract, issued, dateAccepted, publisher, contributor and subject.

 Table: Dublin Core Terms for Orchestra